For over 60 years, FIGO has collaborated with the world's top health bodies to work towards the improvement of women's health globally.

 SDG3 - Ensure healthy lives and promote well-being for all at all ages – is a vital framework.
 We appreciate that WHO has based the Thirteenth General programme of Work on the Sustainable Development Goals and that your three strategic priorities – universal health coverage, health security and improved health and wellbeing – encapsulate each of the health related targets encompassed by Goal 3.

-Availability of high quality care, information and support for health care professionals to ensure accountable care is fundamental to ensuring every woman achieves the highest possible standards of physical and mental health and wellbeing throughout her life.
+Availability of high quality care, information and support for health care professionals to ensure accountable care is fundamental to ensuring every woman achieves the highest possible standards of health and wellbeing throughout her life.
 In many countries, weak health systems remain an obstacle to progress and lead to gaps in coverage.
 This is reflected in three core areas of the WHO report:

 - the broad gap between adolescent birth rates between Western Pacific Region (14 births per 1000 adolescent girls) and African Region (99 deaths per 1000 adolescent girls).
 With globally estimated 12.8 million births annually amongst adolescent girls, the unmet need for modern contraceptives in the Africa region must be addressed.